Master of Study: Production

-This was Kim Su-ro's first leading role in a television drama (he had previously appeared mainly in films).
+This was Kim Soo-ro's first leading role in a television drama (he had previously appeared mainly in films).
 Kim, who played a humanistic teacher in the film Our School's E.T., yet plays a completely opposite role as Kang Suk-ho in Master of Study, said that "both methods are correct.
 Kang Suk-ho's method is appropriate for the children in the drama, who want to prove themselves by getting into a good school."
-He added that the show is not about the obvious cliche—that high school seniors must study for college, but rather about taking on the challenge of getting into the top school just to get back at the credential-obsessed society.
+He added that the show is not about the obvious cliché—that high school seniors must study for college, but rather about taking on the challenge of getting into the top school just to get back at the credential-obsessed society.

 Dragon Zakura creator/artist Norifusa Mita complimented the show, saying, "It is energetic and entertaining.
 The characters have depth.
 I am satisfied."
 The popular manga was also turned into a 2005 TBS drama series in Japan.

 Release

 The drama premiered in South Korea on January 4, 2010.
 It received a nationwide rating of 15,1%.

-The drama was released in 2 DVD boxe sets in Japan, the first DVD-Box1 on November 19, 2010, DVD-BOX2 was released on December 3, 2010 by Culture Publishers.
+The drama was released in 2 DVD box sets in Japan, the first DVD-Box1 on November 19, 2010, and the second DVD-Box2 on December 3, 2010, by Culture Publishers.
 Each DVD-BOX is a set of 4 discs.